skirienkopanea/skirienkopanea.github.io/_posts/2021-06-26-8-bit-computer.md

 ![404]({{ site.url }}/images/8bit/register/dflipflop.PNG)
 * We can group several flip flops together to make a register
 ![404]({{ site.url }}/images/8bit/register/register1.PNG)
-  * \\(D_n\\) = Input for bit n (usually connected to the BUS)
+  * \\(D_n\\) = Input for bit n (usually connected to the Bus)
   * \\(\text{LOAD}\\) = write onto the register signal (a separate "enable" signal independent from the clock signal, as the latter is already given explicitly by the arrow in the bottom left corner of the D flip flop box symbol)
-  * To finalyze the register we need an output signal that generally allows the register to output each of its bits to the BUS, to do so we use tri-state gates as we want all other outputs of the components not loading the bus to be disconnected from the BUS to avoid conflicts (we dont want a high signal from B overloading a low signal from A nor a low signal B sinking a high signal from A)
+  * To finalyze the register we need an output signal that generally allows the register to output each of its bits to the Bus, to do so we use tri-state gates as we want all other outputs of the components not loading the bus to be disconnected from the Bus to avoid conflicts (we dont want a high signal from B overloading a low signal from A nor a low signal B sinking a high signal from A)
   ![404]({{ site.url }}/images/8bit/register/tri2.PNG)
     * In this context "IN" would be Q of a D flip flop of a register.
 * A one bit register can be summarized with the symbol below